squaresLab/BugZoo/README.md

 developer.

-For historical reasons, where possible, certain repair boxes also supply a `configuration-default` file, used to supply the necessary settings required to perform automated repair of the bug using GenProg 2.
+For historical reasons, where possible, certain repair boxes also supply a `configuration-default` file, used to provide the necessary settings required to perform automated repair of the bug using GenProg 2.